oubaydos/employment-agency/README.md

 i used gtk library for the interface, however i didnt finish all the work mentionned in the specifications book of the project. finally this was my first programming project, so it wasnt that great.

+if you have problems installing gtk please check this documentation : https://github.com/oussama1598/tic_tac_toe

 if you have any comments or advices please contact me obaydah.bouifadene@um5r.ac.ma